emory-libraries/web-enhance/README.md

-# product-enhance

-Welcome to the enhancement request repository for {product name}!
+# Welcome to the enhancement request repository for Drupal websites!

 This repository is dedicated to receiving and reviewing enhancement request submissions.